sysprog21/rv32emu/CONTRIBUTING.md

   While there is some flexibility in basic style, it is crucial to stick to the current coding standards.
   Complex algorithmic constructs without proper comments will not be accepted.
 * Shell scripts must be formatted before submission.
 Use consistent flags across the project to ensure uniform formatting.
+* Python scripts must be formatted before submission.
+Use consistent flags across the project to ensure uniform formatting.
 * External pull requests should include thorough documentation in the pull request comments for consideration.
 * When composing documentation, code comments, and other materials in English, please adhere to the American English (`en_US`) dialect.